hashicorp/consul/website/source/intro/getting-started/install.html.markdown

 ```

 If you get an error that `consul` could not be found, then your PATH
-environmental variable was not setup properly.
+environment variable was not setup properly.
 Please go back and ensure
 that your PATH variable contains the directory where Consul was installed.

 Otherwise, Consul is installed and ready to go!